Parent Student Advocate (22/23SY)

-Coordinates and assists in the facilitation of school events and Title I parent training workshops, as per the School Integrated Action Plan.
+Coordinates and assists in the facilitation of school events and a monthly Title I parent training workshop in the area of reading, writing, math, parenting skills, or other topic, as per the Continuous Improvement Plan.

 Maintains documentation on parent meetings/workshops (sign-in sheets, agendas, and minutes).

-Assists parents and students with navigating the school system (i.e. PowerSchool Parent Portal, Special Education services, parent-teacher conferences/meetings).
+Assists parents and students with navigating the school system (i.e. Special Education services, parent-teacher conferences/meetings).

-Must attend PSA meetings/training and take back information to the Principal and/or staff.
+Must attend monthly PIA meetings/trainings and take back information to Principal and/or staff.